benhiepcse/MHH-BTL/README.md

 and generated data slices were authored, verified, and validated by the student, who remains responsible for explaining and defending the work.

+2353150 Vo Duy Thong used OpenAI ChatGPT as an AI assistant while implementing W02-T1 / Requirement 1.1.
+Assistance covered throughout all the possible syntactic errors which can be existed in predicates.md, which are Markdown and File Delimiters, Delimiters and Grouping, Operators and Terms, Quantifier Expressions, Predicate and Functions Calls, Set-Builder Notation.
+The implementation was authored, reviewed, tested, and integrated by the student, who remains responsible for understanding and explaining the work.

 #### Cardinality / Counting Rules (Req 1.3)
 - **Exact Capacity Constraint**: Shift $j$ requires exactly $k$ invigilators.
   - **In LP**: Represented as a single linear equality $\sum_{i} x_{ij} = k$.